randaaz/alx-low_level_programming/0x1A-hash_tables/README.md

 - Don’t forget to push your header file.
 - All your header files should be include guarded.

-## Data Structures
-Please use the following data structures for this project:

 ## Tasks
 - 0. >>> ht = {}
 - 1. djb2